KK Partizan: 2021–present: Obradović era

 In the summer of 2021, Željko Obradović became the team's new head coach, and Partizan started complete roster rebuild.
-The roster has been strengthened with players like, Kevin Punter, Mathias Lessort, Zach LeDay, Yam Madar and Aleksa Avramović.
-During the 2021–22 EuroCup season Partizan finished second in the group A, but was eliminated in the eightfinal by the 7th seed of group B Frutti Extra Bursaspor 95–103 in Belgrade.
-Partizan also made it to the Playoffs Finals series of the 2021–22 ABA League, where they lost with 3–2 in closely contested series and marked with off-court incidents, to Crvena zvezda.
-Because of these incidents, Partizan withdrew from the semifinal series of the 2021–22 Basketball League of Serbia.
+The roster has been strengthened with players like, Kevin Punter, Mathias Lessort, Zach LeDay, Yam Madar, Alen Smailagić and Aleksa Avramović.
+During the 2021–22 EuroCup season, where the newly rebuilt Partizan were considered one of the top competition's favorites, Partizan finished second in the group A, but was eliminated in the eightfinal by the 7th seed of group B Frutti Extra Bursaspor 95–103 in Belgrade - a huge disappointment for the club.
+Partizan also made it to the Playoffs Finals series of the 2021–22 ABA League, where they lost with 3–2 in closely contested series to Crvena zvezda - another big disappointment for the team.
+KK Partizan refused to play in the Basketball League of Serbia.